Hexagram 33遯Retreat

 — Legge (1882)

 Line 5 is the ruler line and the position the entire hexagram has been organising itself toward. 嘉遯 — admirable retreat.
 The character 嘉 carries the sense of praiseworthy excellence, a thing well done and recognised as such.
 The fortune is conditioned only on 貞, firm-correctness — the discipline of the yellow-ox binding from line 2, now operating at the ruler position.
-The line is the cleanest statement in the hexagram of what the disciplined withdrawal looks like when it is executed at full altitude: visible, dignified, timed, and respected by everyone watching.
+The line is the cleanest statement in the hexagram of what a disciplined withdrawal looks like when it is done at full strength: visible, dignified, well-timed, and respected by everyone watching.

 The decision-relevant translation is precise.
-Line 5 is the line of the chief executive whose retirement announcement is met with universal recognition that the timing was exactly right, the founder whose exit from operations is praised by board, team, and market alike, the senior figure whose stepping back becomes the model the institution will remember.
+Line 5 is the line of the public servant whose retirement is met with wide agreement that the timing was exactly right, the athlete who leaves at the top and is praised for it by rivals and fans alike, the elder whose stepping back becomes the model the community remembers.
 The hexagram is explicit that this fortune is not luck.
-It is the outcome of an actor who has carried the line-2 discipline through line-3's bound dependents and line-4's elected leaving without breaking the thread of firm-correctness.
-Founders and executives who reach line 5 typically describe the position as one of the few moments in a career where the structure of the situation, the readiness of the institution, and the actor's own internal settlement all aligned.
-The instruction is to honour the alignment by actually completing the move — to refuse the late reframe, the one-more-quarter ask, the symbolic role that would void the admirable retreat by extending it past its moment.
+It is the outcome of someone who carried the line-2 discipline through line-3's bound dependents and line-4's chosen leaving without ever breaking the thread of firm-correctness.
+People who reach line 5 tend to describe it as one of the few moments in a life where the shape of the situation, the readiness of the institution, and their own internal settlement all lined up.
+The instruction is to honour that alignment by actually completing the move — to refuse the late reframe, the one-more-year ask, the symbolic role that would void the admirable retreat by dragging it past its moment.

 肥遯,無不利。